brianglass/anastasis/files/tues1mc.md

 Ode 3.
 Irmos.

-Â‘A stone which the builders rejected has become the head of the cornerÂ’; it is the rock on which Christ made firm the Church which he had ransomed from among the nations.
+‘A stone which the builders rejected has become the head of the corner’; it is the rock on which Christ made firm the Church which he had ransomed from among the nations.

 ****